FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 4. Use in Flavors

-Cyclotene is widely used in flavor formulations, particularly in sweet and dessert-like profiles such as caramel, maple, and butterscotch.
-It serves as a flavor enhancer and impact note, providing depth and authenticity.
-Typical use levels in finished products range from 0.5 to 5 ppm, with higher concentrations used in more intense flavor profiles.
-Cyclotene is stable under typical food processing conditions, including heat and pH variations.
+Cyclotene is widely used in flavor formulations, particularly in categories such as bakery, confectionery, and dairy products.
+It serves as a flavor enhancer, providing depth and sweetness to the overall profile.
+Typical use levels in finished food products range from 0.5 to 5 ppm, with higher concentrations used in more robust flavor systems.
+Cyclotene is relatively stable under heat and acidic conditions, making it suitable for a variety of food processing applications.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature